Stihl Chainsaws: The Proper Way to Fuel Your Tools

 Make sure you use a gasoline container specifically created for this purpose.
 No-spill receptacles reduce splashes, spilling, and evaporation.

 When choosing which gasoline to use, keep in mind that this isn't the place to skimp.
 Unleaded gasoline with a minimum octane rating of 89 is recommended.
-A lower octane can cause some issues, such as increased engine temperature and engine damage.
+A lower octane can cause some issues, such as increased engine temperature, increased piston seizures and engine damage.

 Stihl offers 2-cycle oils made especially for Stihl chainsaws.
 Premium quality 2-cycle fuels provide protection for your engine.